sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-fax-servicereceiptsfaxuserpassword.md

 # FaxUserPassword

-`FaxUserPassword` specifies the password to use for authenticating against the server in basic SMTP authentication or Windows® Security-based authentication.
+`FaxUserPassword` specifies the password to use for authenticating against the server in basic SMTP authentication or Windows Security-based authentication.

 ## Values